The Darlington Town Mission

 Review of the last year

 This year has been another successful year in continuing our work of relieving isolation in older people.
-It has been a year of consolidation, last years two new initiatives, our Friends Forum and transport to a communion service have been welcomed by the Friends attending.

 Our missioner and volunteers continued to provide a vital lifeline of companionship, Christian fellowship and practical help to many older people in Darlington by visiting them in their own homes and also those in Care homes many who do not have any other visitors.